United States war crimes: Other incidents

 On 19 February 1970, during the Son Thang massacre, 16 unarmed women and children were killed in the Son Thang Hamlet by Company B, 1st Battalion, 7th Marines.
 One person was sentenced to life in prison, another sentenced to 5 years, but both sentences were reduced to less than a year.
 One of the perpetrators committed suicide in 1976.

 On 2 June 1971, Brigadier General John W. Donaldson was charged with the murder of six Vietnamese civilians but was acquitted due to lack of evidence.
 In 13 separate incidents Donaldson was alleged to have flown over civilian areas shooting at civilians.
 He was the first U.S. general charged with war crimes since General Jacob H. Smith in 1902 and the highest ranking American to be accused of war crimes during the Vietnam War.
 The charges were dropped due to lack of evidence.

-American Marine Corporal Bill Hatton admitted that when he was in Dong Ha and Quang Tri as part of an engineer maintenance platoon that he and his fellow American soldiers burned the membrane of the throats of Vietnamese children and holes in their stomachs by feeding them trioxane heat tablets in the middle of peanut butter cracker sandwiches from their rations.
+Marine Corps Corporal Bill Hatton admitted that when he was in Đông Hà and Quảng Trị as part of an engineer maintenance platoon that he and his fellow American soldiers fed Vietnamese children peanut butter crackers laced with trioxane fuel tablets, which were used to heat rations.
+Trioxane is toxic and corrosive in these amounts; ingestion resulted in severe internal chemical burns.

 Gulf War

-On February 13, 1991, a pair of F-117 Nighthawks Operated by the United States Air Force dropped two GBU-27 bunker busting laser-guided bombs on the Amiriyah shelter, killing at least 408 civilians.
+On 13 February 1991, a pair of F-117 Nighthawks Operated by the United States Air Force dropped two GBU-27 bunker busting laser-guided bombs on the Amiriyah shelter, killing at least 408 civilians.

 The U.S. military later stated that they didn't know it was a civilian shelter, instead believing it to be a military bunker operated by the Iraqi Intelligence Service.

-War on Terror
+War on terror

 In the aftermath of the September 11 attacks in 2001, the U.S. Government adopted several new measures in the classification and treatment of prisoners captured in the war on terror, including applying the status of unlawful combatant to some prisoners, conducting extraordinary renditions and using torture ("enhanced interrogation techniques").
 Human Rights Watch and others described the measures as being illegal under the Geneva Conventions.
 (Note: Prisoner abuse) The torture of detainees was extensively detailed in the Senate Intelligence Committee report on CIA torture.

 Picture of a prisoner subjected to torture and abuse by U.S. forces at Abu Ghraib prison in Iraq.
 The photo has become internationally famous, eventually making it onto the cover of The Economist.